Flank/flank-dashboard/docs/14_firebase_deployment_cli.md

 firebase.initializeApp(firebaseConfig);
 ```

-The full example of how the Firebase configuration in the `index.html` looks like :
+The full example of how the Firebase configuration in the `index.html` looks like:

  - the `auto-generated` Firebase configuration